semontesdeoca/MNPR/README.md

 ## Downloading MNPR
-The latest stable release of MNPR can be found here:
+The latest stable release of the MNPR prototype can be found here:
 * [MNPR 1.0](https://github.com/semontesdeoca/MNPR/releases/latest)

+For production needs, please refer to [MNPRX](https://artineering.io/projects/MNPRX/).

 ## Building from source
 The easiest way to build MNPR is using [CMake](https://cmake.org/), just make sure _cmake_ is added to the system PATH.